tammybutow/BrowserQuest/README.md

 That means its working.
 There should not be any warnings or errors.

 Using a browser, connect to port 8000 of the server entered above.
-The BrowserQuest start page should appear, and the game should work.
+The ChaosQuest start page should appear, and the game should work.

 Node.js, Memcached, and Redis for Fedora 16+ and RHEL/CentOS/SL 6.x